FVijverberg/Robust_Control_FWT_P1/README.md

 ## Control Design for a Floating Wind Turbine

 This repository contains the MATLAB implementation for the **Practical Assignment** of the course **Robust Control (SC42145)** at **Delft University of Technology**.
-The project focuses on designing and evaluating advanced control strategies for a **floating offshore wind turbine**, addressing challenges such as platform motion, environmental disturbances, and sensitivity to modelling uncertainties.
+The project focuses on designing and evaluating advanced control strategies for a **floating offshore wind turbine**.

 The repository includes:
 - State-space modelling of the floating wind turbine system
 - PID, Mixed Sensitivity H∞ and Fixed Structure controller design
 - Open-loop and closed-loop validation
 - Time-domain simulations
 - Controller analysis using robustness metrics (gain/phase margins, singular values)
-- MATLAB Live Scripts (`.mlx`) and `.m` files for reproducibility

----

-## Authors
-- Friso Vijverberg
-- Freya van Apeldoorn
-- Douwe Brogtrop

 ---